oracle-devrel/devo.container.tech/OKE/kubernetes-comparison.md

 #### [Pod Security][Pod Security Admission Controller]

-<span id="NS_PodSecurityAdmissionController" class="anchor"></span>Pod Security

--   **(note 1) Kubernetes Pod Security Policy will be deprecated starting with Kubernetes version 1.21, and will be removed entirely in version 1.25.** Recommended best practice is to migrate pod security policy to pod security admission controller before the deprecation deadline.
+-   <span id="NS_PodSecurityAdmissionController" class="anchor"></span>**(note 1) Kubernetes Pod Security Policy will be deprecated starting with Kubernetes version 1.21, and will be removed entirely in version 1.25.** Recommended best practice is to migrate pod security policy to pod security admission controller before the deprecation deadline.

 #### [Private or public IP Address for Clusters][Private or public IP address for cluster Kubernetes API]